-- 3.7 There are a number of proposals included in the white paper to enable different parts of the health and care system to work effectively.
-These include creating statutory Integrated Care Systems, a duty to collaborate across the health and care system and a triple aim duty on health bodies. - 3.8 Collaborative commissioning will enable "double delegation" back to Place supported by joint committees and joint appointments. - 3.9 Other measures include: additional safeguard for financial sustainability; a power to impose capital spending limits on Foundation Trusts, in line with NHS England's recommendation is proposed.
+3.5 There are a number of proposals included in the white paper to enable different parts of the health and care system to work effectively.
+These include creating statutory

+- Integrated Care Systems (ICS) (see Appendix 1), a duty to collaborate across the health and care system and a triple aim duty on health bodies. - 3.6 Collaborative commissioning will enable "double delegation" back to Place supported by joint committees and joint appointments. - 3.7 Other measures include: additional safeguard for financial sustainability; a power to impose capital spending limits on Foundation Trusts, in line with NHS England's recommendation is proposed.
 Patient Choice will be preserved and strengthened within systems.
 Legislation will also ensure more effective data sharing across the health and care system, which is critical to effective integration, and will enable the digital transformation of care pathways.